Bhandariji-Suraj/PRODIGY_SD_01/README.md

 This repository contains all the assignments, projects, and code snippets that I have completed during my internship at Prodigy.
 The tasks span various areas of software engineering, showcasing my learning journey and contributions throughout the internship period.

 # Repository Structure
-Task1/: Build a temperature Conversion Program.
+Task-1: Build a temperature Conversion Program.

-Task2/: Create a Guessing game.
+Task-2: Create a Guessing game.

+Task-5: Web Scraping.

 # Task 1: Build a temperature Conversion Program.

 In this program, i am going to write a code for converting the units of measurement for temperature.
 For example, converting celsius to Kelvin or Fahrenheit and vice-a-versa.

-# Technologies used:
+## Technologies used:

 C++, Functions.

-# Key learnings:
+## Key learnings:

 While writing the program i was able to learn many new things like:
 1. How the temperature conversion happens in different units.